America's Mental Illness Stigma Is Denying Prisoners a Second Chance

 As a psychiatrist who has cared for men in jail for over 15 years, most of it at Bellevue Hospital in New York City, I still regularly see looks of surprise in patients’ eyes when they feel this level of compassion.
 In a place where anxiety and mistrust are the norm, human connection can both disarm and heal.
 It doesn’t take long before the pacing patient comes to the door and starts to talk.
 Everyone breathes a sigh of relief.

 On any given day, the New York City jail system, with its hub on Rikers Island, manages approximately 1,000 people with serious mental illness.
-Nationally, about 15% of individuals in jails —compared to 4% in the general U.S. population — have a serious mental illness, like schizophrenia or bipolar disorder.
+Nationally, about 15% of individuals in jails — compared to 4% in the general U.S. population — have a serious mental illness, like schizophrenia or bipolar disorder.
 These patients are almost universally the victims of childhood abuse, poverty, homelessness and chaotic personal relationships.

 Once in custody, people with serious mental illness tend to stay in jail longer, on the same charge, than their healthy counterparts.
 They have higher rates of exposure to the physical and emotional traumas that accompany incarceration; in turn, this can lead to violence and self-injury.
 Suicide continues to be the leading cause of death in America’s jails.